On Necessary and Sufficient Conditions for Differential Flatness: Concluding remarks

-\paragraph{\textbf{Acknowledgements}} The author wishes to express his warmful thanks to his colleagues Michel Fliess, Philppe Martin, Pierre Rouchon and Philippe M\"{u}llhaupt for many fruitful discussions and to Markku Nihtil\"a for his kind invitation to teach this topic at the University of Kuopio, with the particularly careful and enthusiastic help of Petri Kokkonen.
+\paragraph{\textbf{Acknowledgements}} The author wishes to express his warm thanks to Michel Fliess, Philippe Martin, Pierre Rouchon and Philippe M\"{u}llhaupt for many helpful discussions and to Felix Antritter for his help in the computer algebraic aspects.
+He is particularly indebted to François Ollivier for his most fruitful discussions and suggestions.
+He is also grateful to Markku Nihtil\"a for his kind invitation to teach this topic at the University of Kuopio (Finland)\footnote{funded by a Marie Curie Host Fellowship for the Transfer of Knowledge, project PARAMCOSYS, MTKD-CT-2004-509223.}, and to Jose De Dona for his kind invitation to teach a similar course at the University of Newcastle (Australia).

 \paragraph{ Appendix}